neondatabase/website/next/content/docs/guides/vercel.md

     1. Navigate to the [Neon Console](https://console.stage.neon.tech/).
     1. Select the project you connected to.
     1. Select **Branches**.
-    You will see the `main` branch of your project, and if you created a Development branch, you will; also see a `dev` branch.
+    You will see the `main` branch of your project, and if you created a development branch, you will also see a `dev` branch.
 1. To view the results of the integration in Vercel:
     1. Navigate to [Vercel](https://vercel.com/).
     1. Select the Vercel project you added the integration to.
     1. Select **Settings** > **Environment Variables**.
-    You will see the PG* and DATABASE_URL environment variables set by the integration.
+    You will see the `PG*` and `DATABASE_URL` environment variables set by the integration.